BrenoTeixeira/insider_fidelity_program/README.md

 <img src='images/readme/cover.jpg'>

-## The goal of this project is to discover customers similarities to create an insiders program.
+## The goal of this project is to discover customers' similarities to create an insiders program.
 <p></p>

 # Summary